Yoga for Increasing Lung Volume and capacity, Lung Exercises

 Each one of us suck in a certain volume of air with every inhale and release the same volume on every exhale.
 This volume of air taken in with each inhale is different for different people and if directly proportional to the health of their lungs.
+Check how much you know your lungs.
 One of the parameters for determining the health of the lungs is its capacity.
 Simply put lung capacity means the volume of air one can intake during a normal inhalation.

 Ideally human lung capacity is many times more than the air quantity we actually utilise in our body.
 The muscles of the lungs need to be strong enough to be able to suck in air to the full capacity or the volume of air lungs are capable of inhaling.
 The more air we can inhale the more oxygen reaches the blood leading to better health for each cell comprising the body.

 What causes to decrease the lung capacity?

 Apart from certain diseases like asthma, emphysema, and restrictive lung disease the capacity of the lungs is also affected by emotional & physical stress, negative thinking, all forms of fears, anger, and anxiety to a larger extent.
 Any form of fear or panicky sensations constrict the muscles of the chest inward as a safety response to any external threat.
 In case this situation is sustained for longer periods of time the muscles freeze into their shorter forms itself reducing the overall volume of the thoracic cavity.

 How does Yoga benefit lungs?